tionx3na/tionx3na/README.md

 <img src="https://s6.gifyu.com/images/Arun-babu.gif" width="1000" height="500" />

 Hello, I am Arun, I live in India and I am a gradute in Computer Science and Engineering of 2016-2020 batch under APJ Abdul Kalam Technological University, Kerala.
 I have successfully completed various web development projects as a freelancer and I am looking forward to expanding my horizons into new and various fields of computer engineering.
-I have also been certified as Ethical Hacker by EC-Council by clearing CEH exam on 2021.
+I have also been certified as Ethical Hacker by EC-Council on clearing CEH exam on 2021.

 <hr>